swansontec/outline2c/doc/syntax.markdown

     int have_eggs;  int have_bacon;  int have_toast;

-Outline2c also provides several transformations that modify the name itself:
+Outline2c provides several transformations that modify the item name itself:

 * `upper` - Converts the name to `UPPER_CASE`
 * `lower` - Converts the name to `lower_case`